Cymi-eng/SimiFinTech-Solutions/README.md

 ## project overview

-This repository breaks the common used methods of physical presentation in cybers and it controls the modern space of cyber services all in one place giving people a work from anywhere solution.
+This repository breaks the common used methods of physical presentation in cybers and it controls the modern space of cyber services all in one place giving people a work from anywhere solution

 # Features #